86Box/docs/settings/floppycdrom.rst

 Floppy drives
 -------------

 Up to four floppy disk drives can be attached to the emulated system, although not all BIOSes provide support for more than two drives.
-The following options apply to the selected drive:
+The following settings apply to the selected drive:

 * **Type:** Type of floppy drive to emulate.
 Some drive types have special properties: